What is layered security and why does it matter

 What layered security does not mean

-It also does not mean that every system needs the same number of layers, or that every layer needs enterprise level tooling.
-The right approach depends on what is being protected, who uses it, what the realistic threats are, and what kind of recovery is possible if something goes wrong.
+The appropriate design depends on what is being protected, who uses it, what the realistic risks are, how much disruption the organisation could tolerate and what recovery would be possible if something went wrong.

 How to think about layered security in practice